Analysis | Where the race stands, 4 days from Election Day

 As I wrote Thursday, Florida has emerged as arguably the most pivotal state in the 2020 election.
 Winning Florida would significantly improve Trump’s chances of pulling the upset, and Biden said later Thursday, “If we win Florida, it’s game time — it’s over, it’s over.”

 That may be slightly overstating things, but Florida’s 29 electoral votes will be huge come Tuesday.
-And Biden got some good news (with caveats) on Thursday.
+And Biden got good news (with caveats) on Thursday.

 A trio of high-quality polls showed Biden leading, though each lead is close to the margin of error.
 Monmouth University showed Biden maintaining a six-point lead among likely voters with high turnout, 51 percent to 45 percent.
 NBC News/Marist College showed him up four, 51-47, and Quinnipiac University showed him up 45-42.

-Quinnipiac’s poll, notably, has jumped around quite a bit, with its September poll showing Biden ahead by a difficult-to-believe 11 points.
-So clearly there can be noise in these polls.
+Quinnipiac’s poll, notably, has jumped around, with its September poll showing Biden ahead by a difficult-to-believe 11 points.
+So, clearly, there can be noise in these polls.
 As noted above, the fact that we’re close to the margin of error is also hugely important.

 But it’s also worth noting that Trump hasn’t led in any high-quality, nonpartisan poll of the state since mid-September.
 And this state is polled a lot — as was reinforced Thursday.